Heat a small frying pan or kadai. Keep the heat to its lowest and add urad dal.

 Sift the dry ingredients twice.

-To the sifted flours, then add sesame seeds, carom seeds (ajwain) and ghee.
-Instead of carom seeds you can also use cumin seeds.
+To the sifted flours add sesame seeds, carom seeds and ghee.

 Mix everything very well.
 Then with your fingertips mix the ghee in the flour evenly.
 The mixture should resemble breadcrumbs.